Ten reasons why unions are important

 6. Better parental leave

-Unions are responsible for securing and improving maternity, paternal and carer leave for millions of workers.
+Unions are responsible for securing and improving maternity, paternity, shared parental and carer leave for millions of workers.

 In the UK, unionised workplaces are much more likely to have maternity, paternal and carer leave policies in place which are more generous than the statutory minimum.